Labor Burden Information Tip #3:

 Because a strong economy provides greater wealth for everyone, feel free to share this information with your business friends or vendors.
 Why?
 Lots of companies don’t know how much their employees really cost.
 With this information, you could provide them with info to assist with better business decisions.
 You could even be helping them to stay in business!

-- Click here to access a free (single employee) Cost & Pricing Analyzer™ (eCPA).
+- Click here to access a Labor Burden Calculator (eCPA employee Cost & Pricing Analyzer™).

 - Have you had a chance to run some of your own numbers?
 If so, what’s the FIRST way you’ll use your information?
 To share your insights, please email me from our Contact Info Plus Accounting page …